Quantum Gates via Dynamical Decoupling of Central Qubit on IBMQ and 15NV Center in Diamond: Experimentally Realistic Model with 15 NV

-A prominent resonance from the $^{15}$N nuclear spin can be observed at around $\tau=0.364$~\textmu s, in accordance with Ref.~\cite{ambiguous_resonances}.
-Contrastingly to IBMQ, its position does not correspond to $\tau=1/(2|\gamma_n \bold{B}_0|)$, given that the hyperfine coupling is dominant $|A_{zx}|>|\gamma_n \bold{B}_0|$ and the nuclear spin has a different Larmor frequency for each electronic level.
-As the number of pulses $N$ increases, the filter function of the DD sequence is affected, making the linewidth of the resonances smaller due to an improved frequency filtering~\cite{phd_muller} and leading to the appearance of sidebands, as seen in Sec.~\ref{sec:IBMQ_2}.
-The intensity of the resonances also changes with $N$, where the DD mediated gate can be obtained by taking $\tau=0.364$~\textmu s fixed and varying $N$.
-The expectation values of $\langle \hat{S}_z \rangle$ perform the Rabi-like oscillations, analogous to Fig.~\ref{fig:cpmg_ibmq}~(b), where a complete inversion of the population can be obtained with 24 pulses, totaling $T_\pi=9.04$~\textmu s.
-This value is close to 100 times faster than the value reported in Ref.~\cite{CROT_NV_DD} for a $^{13}$C nuclear spin, given the much stronger hyperfine interaction.
+The intensity of the resonances again changes with number of pulses, where the DD mediated gate can be obtained by taking $\tau=0.364$~\textmu s fixed and varying $N$ [Fig.~\ref{fig:XYN_NV}~(b)].
+Thus, the expectation values of $\langle \hat{S}_z \rangle$ and $\langle \hat{I}_z \rangle$ perform the Rabi-like oscillations analogous to Fig.~\ref{fig:cpmg_ibmq}~(b), with a complete inversion of their populations at 24 pulses, totaling $T_\pi=9.04$~\textmu s.
+This value is close to 100 times faster than the value reported in Ref.~\cite{CROT_NV_DD} for a $^{13}$C nuclear spin, given the much stronger hyperfine interaction with $^{15}$N, and almost 10 times faster than direct RF pulse excitation, assuming the same driving field intensity for the MW and RF fields (Appendix~\ref{appendix:nv_exp}).
+This way, the DD-mediated gate does not only show potential for substantial short gate time, but it also reaches near unity pseudo-fidelity of $\tilde{F}=0.980$ for a complete population inversion of the $^{15}$N nuclear spin, as demonstrated by the simulations of $\langle \hat{I}_z \rangle$.
+Still, the simulations of the nuclear spin observable are open to experimental verification.

-The QuaCCAToo simulations of the electronic spin observable show a good agreement with the experimental data for small values of $N$.
-However, as the sequence becomes longer, decoherence and pulse errors start to affect the experimental data, leading to a deviation from the simulation, as similarly observed in other DD sequences under pulse errors~\cite{ambiguous_resonances}.
-In this way, the NV cannot complete a whole $2\pi$ cycle of the DD-gate before the signal decays, a much worse scenario than observed with IBMQ.
-The pulse error resilience of the DD-gate can still be significantly improved in multiple ways, as discussed in Sec.~\ref{sec:pulse_errors}.
-Furthermore, the coherence of NV centers can also be extended by optimizing its fabrication methods~\cite{token_fabrication1, token_fabrication2}.
-Independent of the sequence or system, QuaCCAToo~\cite{quaccatoo_git} provides the means for users to simulate these DD gates to arbitrary color centers.
+As the number of pulses $N$ increases, decoherence and pulse errors affect the experimental values of $\langle \hat{S}_z \rangle$, leading to a deviation from the simulation, as similarly observed in other DD sequences under pulse errors~\cite{ambiguous_resonances}.
+This confirms that the NV system is more susceptible to experimental errors than the IBMQ quantum simulator.
+Nonetheless, the effect from pulse errors can be mitigated by pulse engineering techniques (Appendix~\ref{appendix:pulse_errors}) and the coherence of NV centers can also be extended by optimization of its fabrication methods~\cite{token_fabrication1, token_fabrication2}.
+Independent of the sequence or system, QuaCCAToo~\cite{quaccatoo_git} provides the means for users to simulate these DD-gates to arbitrary color centers.